Jiajing Emperor: Organization of the government

 One important aspect of the decision-making process since the beginning of the Ming dynasty had been the system of interdepartmental consultation among high officials.
 Memoranda and proposals were submitted for debate to the "nine ministers", as well as to generals of the Central Military Commissions and other officials.
-The result of these discussions was then presented to the emperor for a final decision.
+The result of these discussions was then presented to the Emperor for a final decision.
 The grand secretaries were responsible for organizing the circulation of these memoranda but did not have the authority to make decisions.
 The Jiajing Emperor emphasized the importance of discussing important decisions at court and encouraged officials to express their opinions, particularly in the case of high-ranking government officials, to the obligee.

-In the early Ming period, this system often served to justify the decisions of the emperors (especially after the crisis of 1380), as there was no social basis for diverse attitudes, but as the crises of the mid-15th century emerged, the situation changed, and the need for political changes became apparent.
+In the early Ming period, this system often served to justify the emperors' decisions (especially after the crisis of 1380), as there was no social basis for diverse attitudes, but as the crises of the mid-15th century emerged, the situation changed, and the need for political changes became apparent.
 The emergence of officials with merchant-family backgrounds also provided a basis for assessing problems from different perspectives.
 Officials used this system to debate, build support networks, lobby for their own interests, push opponents out of office, and sometimes even sabotage their policies.